 As long as you have enough iron in your system, you won’t have to worry about anaemia.
 Plus, supplementing with iron might even make you smarter and more psychologically resilient.

 Scientists have performed more than 50 studies to deepen their understanding of how iron interacts with the human body.
 Here are the results:

-By preventing anemia, iron improves cognitive function in women of reproductive age.
+By preventing anaemia, iron improves cognitive function in women of reproductive age.
 In general, iron deficiency harms your cognitive functions, and supplementing with Feel is an excellent way to make sure that you have the iron your nervous system needs to operate with optimum efficiency.
 Medical research also indicates that you have a lesser chance of being depressed if you ingest enough iron.

 A comprehensive review of the relevant scientific literature found that “iron deficiency impairs energetic efficiency.”
 Essentially, not having enough iron forces your body to work harder to do everything.
 Therefore, you experience more fatigue no matter what you do when you are deficient in iron.

 When you aren’t getting enough iron, you might display symptoms like irritability, fatigue, and trouble focusing.
 If you have sufficient iron levels, however, your blood can efficiently deploy oxygen throughout your body, which improves your mood and makes you less tired.

 Iron binds with porphyrin in the body to make hemeproteins, which are proteins that contain heme.
 The two most abundant types of hemeproteins are haemoglobin and myoglobin, and your red blood cells contain these proteins.